-Net financial investment of all domestic sectors as a whole (i.e. financial account surplus in balance of payments) = Net negative financial investment of the rest of the world sector whole equals net negative financial investment of the rest of the world.
+Net financial investment of all domestic sectors as a whole (i.e. financial account surplus in balance of payments) = Net negative financial investment of the rest of the world sector funds, there is a net surplus on financial investment for a specific sector or for all sectors as a whole.
+On the contrary, if financial sources of funds exceed financial uses of funds, net financial investment is negative.
+Net financial investment of all domestic sectors as a whole equals net negative financial investment of the rest of the world.
 Conversely, net negative financial investment of all domestic sectors as a whole equals net financial investment of the rest of the world.